How to cite sources

 The idea is to give as much guidance to readers as needed, but also be concise as possible, which is difficult to balance and usually requires a lot of practice.
 Discuss this with your tutors or me for more information.

 If you cite your sources in the text, then you need to provide a list of the sources, so that people can find them.
 These are placed at the end of the text.
 This list has to provide readers all the information they will need to find the sources.
 We use a particular style so that we present the information in a structured way that makes it easy to use.
 Every item should always have an author, the date of publication and a title at an absolute minimum.
-Each item in the list starts with the author's last name, followed by the first name and any initials.
+Each item in the list starts with the author's surname or family name, followed by their given name and any initials.
 Since you are using the author's name as a key to the source, you have to organize the reference list alphabetically.
-For a complete guide to the style for citations and references, see the American Anthropological Association (AAA) style guide (American Anthropological Association 2009).

 Several different styles have developed for citing sources and for describing each full reference to these works.
 Different disciplines often have a convention of using one publisher's style.
 Recently, the American Anthropological Association has decided that its journals would use the Chicago Manual of Style, 17th edition (“Publishing Style Guide” 2015; see “Chicago Manual of Style, 17th edition” 2017).
 The choice of style is not really that important.
 The most important thing is to use one system of documenting your sources thoroughly and consistently.
 It's probably more important, and much more advantageous, to learn to use a bibliography manager, because then your computer can worry about what style you use and you can get on to collecting new sources and thinking about what they tell you.

 “Publishing Style Guide.”
 2015.
 American Anthropological Association.
 2015. https://www.americananthro.org/StayInformed/Content.aspx?ItemNumber=2044.